gioele-bernardini/debounce-assignment/README.md

 ### Alternative Debounce Algorithm

-There is an additional branch named `estimate-dev` where an alternative algorithm for `DebounceEstimate.ino` has been implemented.
+There is an additional branch named `estimate-dev` where an alternative algorithm for `DebounceEstimate.ino` has been tested.
+Due to time costraints it is *not* fully working, but it might be a good starting point for what will come next.
 To explore this alternative implementation, you can check out the branch using the following commands:

 ```sh
 git checkout estimate-dev